podrezo/pastebinjs/README.md

 Created by [Petro Podrezo](http://podrezo.com/).
 View project on [GitHub](https://github.com/podrezo/pastebinjs)

 ## About the project
 PasteBin.JS is a pastebin implementation in node.js.
-A pastebin is a group of websites that allows people to share snippets of code or text quickly and easily over the web.
-PasteBin.JS uses express/dot for the backend and bootstrap for the frontend.
+A pastebin is a type of website that allows people to share snippets of code or text quickly and easily over the web.
+The key features of pastebin.js are:

+* Elegant, modern UI written in Angular.JS with Bootstrap
+* Includes CodeMirror (code editor with syntax highlighting) allowing improved editing capabilities over most other pastebins
+* Fully documented REST API comes out of the box
+* Free & open source (MIT License)

+## Isn't that basically GitHub gists?
+Sort of, but with this project you can run your own 'gist' repository instead of relying on GitHub.
+In itself this is a potential advantage for privacy reasons, however PasteBin.JS also allows syntax highlighting as you're editing the code online which Gists doesn't do.
+Moreover, no account of any kind is required to use pastebin.js - just paste and go and it has an API which allows you to create posts via other means than just the web.

+## Configuration
+The configuration file is `config.js` in the root directory.
+It should be more or less self-explanatory but here's a quick rundown of the options:
+* `listenport` determines which TCP port the server will listen on.
+You can reverse proxy your Apache/NGINX installation to this port if you so choose.
+* `checkReferer` is a boolean which determines if the download and submit endpoints will require a matching referrer to work.
+* `refererRegex` is a regex for valid referrers.
+Ignored if `checkReferer` is set to false.
+* `maxRecentPosts` is the number of posts to show in 'recent posts'
+* `postRestrictions.titleLength` is the maximum number of characters in the title
+* `postRestrictions.pasteLength` is the maximum number of characters in the body
+* `supportedExpiryTimes` are the possible expiry times
+* `supportedLanguages` are all the languages supported by the pastebin.
+This is identical to what is in CodeMirror's `meta.js` file.
+You can comment out as needed, but if you introduce new options then make sure you have the corresponding modes installed in the `static/cmmodes` directory.

 ## Database
 The database settings are configurable in db.js.
 By default you will need a local instance of mongodb with no authentication.
 The application will use a collection called "pastebinjs"

-## Config.JSON
-The config looks like this:

-	{
-		"listenport" : 8000,
-		"checkReferer" : true,
-		"maxRecentPosts" : 10,
-		"postRestrictions" : {
-			"titleLength": 50,
-			"pasteLength" : 524288
-		},
-		"logFilePath" : "pastebin.log"
-	}

-The options are for the most part fairly self-explanatory but here's a brief explanation:

-* *listenport* specifies what TCP port express should listen on.
-* *checkReferer* validates the referrer for creating and downloading posts (to avoid hot-linking) if set to true. **Note:** you must update the regex in common.js for function isValidReferer() and set it to match your domain if you set this to true
-* *maxRecentPosts* specified the maximum number of recent posts to appear in the dropdown in the top navigation.
-* *postRestrictions* sets the limits and thresholds for post submissions.
-* *logFilePath* sets where to write the logs to.
-This can be undefined if you do not want a saved log (it will output to the console regardless)

 ## Running the Application
-Remember to run "npm install" to download all the dependencies before running the application.
+Remember to run `npm install` to download all the dependencies before running the application, then run `npm start` to start it.

-Simply run node and point it at **index.js** as the entry point - the database must be already running.

 # To-Do List

 There are a few features that I would like to add sometime in the future including:

-* Displaying line numbers when viewing a post
 * The ability to upload a post directly instead of pasting it (including drag and drop, ideally)
-* Periodically refreshing the 'recent posts' menu to purge expired posts from it